ai-forma/forma-docs/src/documentation/memory.md

 ## Short-term or "contextual" memory

-> *"AI Agents without contextual memory just suck... there, that’s the quote."*
+> *"Chatbots without contextual memory just suck... there, that’s the quote."*

 Short-term or **contextual memory** is critical for ensuring a natural and continuous interaction.
 Without it, every exchange—your question and the agent’s response—stands completely alone, like talking to someone with a 3-second attention span.